hw2-archive/upt/README.md

-# Hw2-Bower
+# Hw2-Bower - Universal package manager

 Official README and LICENSE on (https://github.com/bower/bower)

 See [bower-pullrequest](https://github.com/hw2-core/bower/tree/bower-pullrequest) branch for changes that concern only bower

-## Universal package manager
+hw2-bower is also on npm https://www.npmjs.org/package/hw2core-bower

+> npm install hw2core-bower

 The commands are same of original bower but the binary is called "hw2-bower" to avoid collision

-Actually hw2-bower supports:
+### Actually hw2-bower supports:

 1) the installation of packages that use forward slashes in names.
 So you can use: